AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 <pre><code>zeroDotProduct = v1.nx*(-v1.ny) + v1.ny*v1.nx
 </code></pre>

-Of course it also matter which coordinate's sign we flip, because it determines which perpendicular we're selecting (the one at 90 degrees or the other one at -90 degrees).
+Of course it also matters which coordinate's sign we flip, because it determines which perpendicular we're selecting (the one at 90 degrees or the other one at -90 degrees).
 If we flip the other sign, we'll would have to proceed differently in the calculations that follow.

 Another tricky part here, I found to be the nested ternary check inside the inverse sine function.
-By simply expanding it, it visually makes more sense:
+By simply expanding it, we visually get some clarity:

 <pre><code>if(sinA<-1){
   angle = Math.asin(-1)